rohit114/book-review-sys/README.md

 * This system has GraphQL based queries where a user can get his written reviews, others reviews, add books, search books by author and title

 * The API returns standard HTTP status codes to indicate the success or failure of requests.
-Error responses include detailed messages to assist developers in troubleshooting issues.
+Error responses include detailed messages to assist developers in troubleshooting issues.APIs will throw bad request upon faling any input validations

 ### Tech stack used:
 * NodeJs V16.0.0+